-- Pinterest traffic should be your major focus if you want to make money blogging fast.
+- Pinterest SEO traffic (organic free traffic!) should be your major focus if you want to make money blogging fast.
 If you don’t mind waiting 3 years or more working hard on Google SEO, getting backlinks, authority, all this complicated stuff, go on and follow the old-school solid strategies.
 If you want to make a decent income from your blog within the first year, open your eyes and ears, listen to what other bloggers share about their Pinterest strategies and analyze their accounts, their content which went viral.
 Try to “hack“ their success secrets and apply them to your strategy.
-Avoid making some common mistakes which can slow down your Pinterest growth.
+Avoid making some common mistakes that can slow down your Pinterest growth.
 I will speak about all of this in my Pinterest course-to-come 🙂

 - Tailwind rules for growing your Pinterest boards faster because you can see repin counts and share only popular content of other bloggers on your boards.

-If you are still in doubts about all this blogging fever, look at my 9-month journey and believe me, I’m far from being the best example in terms of traffic and income growth.
+If you are still in doubt about all this blogging fever, look at my 9-month journey and believe me, I’m far from being the best example in terms of traffic and income growth.
 But that’s what I was able to do while working 9-5 and still learning my way hard with trial and error.
 It is definitely worth trying!

 In case you were interested in money (yep, Pinterest brings not traffic only, money comes in a package), here is my income report for the first 9 months blogging.

 HOW I USE PINTEREST FOR MY OWN ONLINE BUSINESS AND MY RESULTS

 I’m a big advocate of the idea that a blog can and should be a way of making extra income or maybe even replace your full-time job.
 So here is how to use Pinterest for business built on the blog as a foundation.